Public Beta

 Create Images for ARM based processors

-In order to optimize the image for arm based systems, you first have to check out the issuer-agent-management and issuer-agent-oid4vci repositories.
+In order to optimize the image for ARM based systems, you first have to check out the repository.

-To create an image you to run the following command in both repositories to create local images of the services:
+Run the following command in the repository to create a local image of the service:

 ./mvnw install:install-file -Dfile=lib/primusX-java11-2.4.4.jar -DgroupId=com.securosys.primus -DartifactId=jce -Dversion=2.4.4 -Dpackaging=jar spring-boot:build-image